maurogull/digital-sound-mixer/README.md

 Currently, the source code provided here implements a sound mixer with these capabilities:

-* each cores is running a different task
+* each core is running a different task
 * Cache and MMU enabled
 * 30 mono sound input channels
 * buffer size of 32 samples